awaisqarni2/AI-ML-Resources-by-Awais-Qarni/README.md

 ### Method 1: Serch "jupter" in windwo serch_bar and single click to open it
 ![Juper Run Setting](jupter_run.png)

-### Method: You can also open jupyter through commond line
+### Method 2: You can also open jupyter through commond line
 Make sure to activate your `tensorflow_env` environment:
 ```bash
 conda activate tensorflow_env